-Interests: I dabble in lots of different fields, including cooking, genealogy, photography, biking, and visual design.
-In the past, I’ve contributed to scienceoutreach programs, played cricket, and been a member of a taiko drumming group.
-I enjoy board games, video games, podcasts, anime, and mildly interesting facts, and I would love to improve my artistic skills.
+I dabble in lots of different fields, including photography, biking, cooking, genealogy, art, and visual design.
+In the past, I’ve contributed to science outreach programs, played cricket, and been a member of a taiko drumming group.
+I spend much of my spare time listening to podcasts, playing board games and video games, and discovering mildly interesting facts.

 This website is a living archive of my personal projects and other creative endeavours.
 Posts are generally listed in reverse chronological order, though I often revise and add to old pages when I am inspired to revisit their ideas.

-I began RossChurchley.com as a personal portfolio site in 2008.
-Some entries date back to 2003–08, having been originally published on my now-defunct earlier websites: the non-sequitur photoblog Gee, that’s random, my high school journal Wandering Thoughts, and the photo collage webcomic Isotopes of Bismuth.
+Although I started publishing at this domain name in 2008, some content dates back to 2003–08, having previously appeared on my now-defunct earlier websites: the non-sequitur photoblog Gee, that’s random, my high school journal Wandering Thoughts, and the photo collage webcomic Isotopes of Bismuth.